Robinsons to close last 2 stores in Singapore due to weak demand

 Two Robinsons outlets in Malaysia - Shoppes at Four Seasons Place and The Gardens Mall - will also undergo a similar liquidation process.

-Earlier in May, Robinsons also announced that one of its outlets in Jem would close down in August.
+Earlier in May, Robinsons also announced that its outlet at Jem would close down in August.

+Robinsons was founded in 1858 in Singapore by a Philip Robinson and James Gaborian Spicer.

+The company operating the store was originally known as Spicer and Robinson, but was later renamed to Robinson and Company in October 1859.
+It opened its Raffles City store in 2001 and the stores at The Heeren and Jem in 2013.